kabrial/MobileComputingAndroidStudio/README.md

 - Create a button Cancel to clear all the input.
 - Create a notification with the switch button.
 - When you click on the notification, it opens the application.

 ## Functionalities for TP2

 - Add a datepicker.
-- Add a datetime.
+- Add a timepicker.
-- Add a readcontact.
+- Get the contact from contact list.
-- Keep existing data.
+- Maintain existing data using the onResume.

 ## Authors